Wire and Cable Crimpers Information

 Wire and cable crimpers tools are designed for the connection of electrical and metal components by cutting, stripping, bending, and deforming.
 Crimpers differ mainly by the die of tool, which vary depending upon the item to be crimped.
 As a portable, cold-working technique, crimping is extensive in the electrical and metal-forming industries.
 Crimping was developed as a high-quality, low cost replacement for soldered terminations.

-Hose crimpers have garnered their own Engineering360 specification guide.
+Hose crimpers have their own Engineering360 specification guide.

-A crimping tool is an essential part of the crimping process, the other parts being the terminal and wire.
+A wire crimper is an essential part of the crimping process, the other parts being the terminal and wire.
 Terminal size is largely universal and can accept many sizes of gauged wire, which can also vary widely within the same nominative value.
 As such, the crimp tool is a means of compressing the terminal to both the wire's insulation (for positioning) and the wire's brush (for conduction).

 The quality of the tooling determines the quality of the crimp design.
 Common considerations include if the volume of crimping deserves an automated wire stripping and process machine, or if the application is better suited by an on-site, handheld crimping tool.
 Many tools will have two crimping cavities to properly roll the terminal's crimps, and possibly more if there are two conductors in the wire.
 Some crimp tools will feature several gauge sizes and possibly a stripper to enhance the crimper's utility.
 Crimp tools may also feature interchangeable dies.
 Die-less crimpers are meant for general applications.